Joystream/pioneer/docs/README.md

 - To interact with dropdowns use `selectFromDropdown()` helper
 - To interact with Pioneer 2 buttons use `getButton()` test helper which is optimized for [test speed](#slow-tests).
-- Don't run the CKEditor inside tests (JSDom is not fully compatible with contenteditable)
+- Don't run the CKEditor inside tests (JSDom is not compatible with contenteditable)
   ```ts
   jest.mock('@/common/components/CKEditor', () => ({
     CKEditor: (props: CKEditorProps) => mockCKEditor(props),